manueich/manueich.github.io/_pages/cv.md

 Conferences
 ------
+* Apr.
+2022: Poster presentation at the Conference on Advanced Technologies and Treatments for Diabetes, Barcelona, Spain
 * Nov.
 2019: Poster presentation at the 19th Annual Diabetes Technology Meeting, Bethesda, Maryland, USA
 * Sept.
 2019: Poster presentation at the BioMedEng19 Conference, Imperial College London, UK
 * July 2019: Oral presentation at the 41st Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Berlin, Germany